Agriculture in Canada: Viticulture

 Viticulture refers to the growing of grapes for the production of wine.
 Ontario, and British Columbia are the two largest wine-growing regions in Canada, although grapes are also grown in other regions of Canada, including Quebec, and the Maritimes.
 In 2015, Canada produced 56.2 million litres of wine.
 Approximately 62 per cent of all wines produced that year originated from Ontario, while wineries from British Columbia constituted 33 per cent of that years wine production.
 Canada is the largest producer of ice wine, producing more ice wine than all other countries combined.

 In 2015, there were 548 wineries spread across 12150 ha.
 More than half of Canada's vineyard acreage is situated in Ontario, with 150 vineyards spread across 6900 ha.
 British Columbia holds 240 wineries, spread throughout 4152 ha.
 There are 138 wineries in Quebec, which manage 808 ha of vineyards in the province.
 Nova Scotia holds 20 wineries, which manages 290 ha of vineyards in the province.

 Poultry and eggs

 Fowl, poultry, eggs, chickens, geese, ducks and turkeys are part of a system of supply management.
 Under supply management, production is limited, prices are raised, and competition is severely curtailed, raising profits for farmers through artificially high prices for poultry and eggs paid by consumers.
 There are around 3,000 poultry farmers and 1,000 egg farmers in Canada.

 Aquaculture

-191,259 tonnes of aquatic life were killed in Canadian aquaculture systems in 2018.
-The total aquaculture production was worth 1.43 billion dollars.
+145,985 tonnes of aquatic life were killed in Canadian aquaculture systems in 2023.
+The total aquaculture production that year was worth $1,259,693,000.